ghli16/PLMVF/README.md

 ## Accurate prediction of virulence factors using pre-train protein language model and ensemble learning

-This is the repository related to our manuscript Accurate prediction of virulence factors using pre-train protein language model and ensemble learning, currently in submission at Journal of Chemical Information and Modeling.
+This is the repository related to our manuscript Accurate prediction of virulence factors using pre-train protein language model and ensemble learning, currently in submission at BMC Genomics.

 ## Code
 ### Environment Requirement